Wrong Postal Address Data Breach Compensation Claims

 Any information that can be used to identify you is considered your personal information.
 Data protection laws, such as the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018, give protection to your personal information when it is used by an organisation (data controller).

 There are rules for how your information must be protected and kept confidential and how it cannot be shared in any way considered unlawful.
 Your personal information being accessed or viewed by someone not authorised to access it can be considered a data breach.
-Your mail, being delivered to the wrong address can lead to this.
+Your mail, being delivered to the wrong address, can lead to this.

 This could happen because of a:

-Human Or Clerical Error: Where a person processing your data inputted a wrong address as part of your information
+- Human or Clerical Error: Where a person processing your data inputted a wrong address as part of your information

-A Computer Error: An error with a machine that led to your data being sent to the wrong address
+- A Computer Error: An error with a machine that led to your data being sent to the wrong address

-Failure to Update: If a data controller fails to update contact details when the data subject provides a new address this could cause a letter to be sent to their old address.
+- Failure to Update: If a data controller fails to update contact details when the data subject provides a new address, this could cause a letter to be sent to their old address.

-If a person was to suffer harm because their data was shared in any of these scenarios, then if they can prove that the data controller is liable for the personal data breach they could be eligible to make a claim for compensation.
+If a person were to suffer harm because their data was shared in any of these scenarios, then if they can prove that the data controller is liable for the personal data breach, they could be eligible to make a claim for compensation.
 It is an organisation’s responsibility to safeguard your data, and do everything they reasonably can to avoid your information being exposed because of an error.

 If you suffered harm because of a wrong postal address data breach, get in touch with one of our advisers now to discuss the compensation you might be able to claim.